This article was last updated by on

 1. Aesthetic Value

-The Coconut Palm is one of many trees that provides you fruit and still helps to boost the aesthetic value.
+The Coconut Palm is one of many trees that provides you with fruit and still helps to boost the aesthetic value.

 They have a long and big tree that flaunts big leaves and fruits in clusters.
 The leaves sway with the wind, and looking at that may satisfy you.